gr101944/cdk-lamda-api-dynamo3/README.md

 ## What does it do?

-This project creates a CDK pipeline to deploy an API Gateway and Lambda function to a particular account, region and stage of your choice (dev, preprod, prod, etc)
+* This project creates a CDK pipeline to deploy an API Gateway and Lambda function to a particular account, region and stage of your choice (dev, preprod, prod, etc)

-Lambda pulls code from an existing S3 library stored in zip format
+* Lambda pulls code from an existing S3 library stored in zip format

-DynamoDB table is an eisting table which is used as env variable in the lambda function
+* DynamoDB table is an eisting table which is used as env variable in the lambda function

+* API Gateway is created with lamda association and JSON mapping

-The access to Lambda to access DynamoDB did not work.
+* The access to Lambda to access DynamoDB did not work.
 It is WIP.

 ### Initialize repository